 There will also be a lot of other diagnostic info that a trained tech can use to understand how well the TV is working and if there are any problems you can fix with a few changes.

-When you’re repairing the set, the TV version will indicate what replacement parts you will need.
-With this info, you can get the exact pieces to make fixing problems easier.
+When repairing the set, the TV version will indicate what replacement parts you need.
+This info lets you get the exact pieces to make fixing problems easier.

 Volume Control

 The service menu volume control gives you more options than the user menu.
-You will be able to test channels in this menu, change specific speaker levels, and mute individual speakers on this screen.
+You can test channels in this menu, change specific speaker levels, and mute individual speakers on this screen.

 Mode Control